halseth/ephemeral-signing-service/doc/sig.md

 expensive infrastructure, hardware and software[citation].

-A second drawback is that the amount to deposit to a pre-signed vault is static, and one risk money getting stucj if the deposit transaction is not exactly as assumed, or the vault address is reused.
+A second drawback is that the amount to deposit to a pre-signed vault is static, and one risk money getting stuck if the deposit transaction is not exactly as assumed, or the vault address is reused.

 In this post we aim to mitigate these two problems in using pre-signed